otr4j/otrv4/otrv4.md

 For fragmentation in OTRv3, refer to the "Fragmentation" section on OTRv3 specification.

-> FIXME need to reread section of Fragmentation.
-(This leans in part on scheduled clean-up and should already be present in specification.)
-Possible to abuse fragments for denial-of-service attacks: (1) introduce many different fragment-IDs all to remain incomplete, therefore remain in memory; or (2) introduce single fragment-ID with many, many fragments.
-Both can be used to fill up memory.

 ### Transmitting Fragments

 If you have information about the _maximum message size_ you are able to send